 2. Souvlaki Sandwich – Gyro

 A perfect lunch during a day of visiting the Parthenon on top of the Acropolis, or exploring the Meteora monasteries in central Greece.
 Souvlaki sandwiches are made up of warm pita bread stuffed with grilled meat, tomatoes, and onions then drizzled with tzatziki.
-A tasty treat to get you through the day and easy to carry too.
+A tasty treat to get you through the days of your internship in Greece, and easy to carry too!

 A very popular casserole main dish in Greece, it is often times made by layering vegetables and meats and topping it with a sauce to bring the flavors together.
 There are endless possibilities of types of moussakas.
 However, some of the most commonly found are made with slices of eggplant, cheese, and a heavy meat sauce or potatoes, zucchini, and vegetables.

 Layers of flaky phyllo pastry, stuffed with baby artichokes, leeks, green onions, and flavorful Greek cheese create this flavorful cuisine.
 The dish is baked to perfection in order to achieve a flaky, golden brown crust.
 This dish can be served as a main course or as a pairing to an entrée.

 This is the perfect dish for a hot summers day in the Mediterranean.
 Greek salads are made up of juicy chunks of tomatoes, cucumber, onions, peppers, and doused in olive oil, vinegar, feta cheese, and, of course, black olives.
 Such a light dish that is bursting with flavor!
 Enjoy with warmed pita bread and hummus or tzatziki.
 Yum!